azmainm/standup-tickets-sp/functions/README.md

 - Monitor in Firebase Console under Functions section
 - Local transcript files are saved in `functions/output/` for reference
 - Monitor MongoDB collection 'sptasks' for stored task data
+- Check your Jira project for created issues and their status
 - Track OpenAI token usage in processing logs
+- Monitor Jira API rate limits and errors in logs

 ## API Usage